 - Homestead Heritage Craft Village — Homestead Heritage is an agrarian, Christian community.
 The Craft Village not only sells goods but also invites people to see how they are made.
 Visit the pottery house, cheese-making house or countless other specialty shops.

-- Spice Village — Located across Franklin Ave from the Hilton, Spice Village offers a variety of boutiques in one location.
+- Spice Village — Located across Franklin Ave from the Waco Convention Center, Spice Village offers a variety of boutiques in one location.
 Over 60 shops, featuring gifts, clothing, antiques, artisan goods, etc..

 Things to Do and Places to Visit

-- Waco Hippodrome – Located on Austin Avenue, just six blocks from the Hilton, the Hippodrome is a newly renovated historical theater that has been transformed into Waco’s premier music hall.
+- Waco Hippodrome – Located on Austin Avenue, just six blocks from the Waco Convention Center, the Hippodrome is a newly renovated historical theater that has been transformed into Waco’s premier music hall.
 Enjoy live concerts while eating at the Raleigh Dinner.
 Afterwards, you can stroll up to the Hightop Bar.

 - Mayborn Museum – The Mayborn Museum Complex is located on the edge of Baylor’s campus on University Parks.
 It features a natural science and cultural history museum focusing on Central Texas.
 Walk-in dioramas and exploration stations bring exhibits to life.
 There are also two floors of discovery rooms that encourage hands-on learning for all ages.